 After Mass, the celebration continued in the parish center with a reception where guests and sisters enjoyed refreshments and socialized.

 The day’s celebration was capped with recognition and appreciation from members of the civic community.
 Montgomery County Commissioner Dan Foley, Ohio State Rep. Roland Winburn (D-Dayton) and Trotwood councilman Rap Hankins all presented proclamations to the sisters in recognition of the anniversary year.
 (In a happy coincidence, all three of these community leaders were taught by Sisters of the Precious Blood in Dayton Catholic schools.)
 A proclamation honoring the sisters was also read on behalf of the City of Dayton.

-Photos by E.L.
+Story by Pat Morrison; photos by E.L.
 Hubbard, www.elhubbard.com and Pat Morrison